 He shook his head and said, “You can’t list a mosquito and a mammal on the same page.
 Besides, the mosquito experienced no pain when decisively slapped into oblivion.”
 Admittedly, the mosquito made no sound that indicated it experienced pain, but I tried to put it in perspective.
 “Varminters don’t shoot fuzzy puppies, Jim; we target critters that injure crops or domestic animals.”
 He paused to sip his coffee and added, ““I’m just not psychologically geared to kill things.”
 I nodded and joked, “I bet there’s a mosquito that would disagree with that.”
 My friend and I enjoy these exchanges, these differing opinions, this conversational swordplay, because it’s fine mental exercise.

 An acquaintance commented that he wouldn’t kill anything he wouldn’t eat.
-Small game is the bottom of the food chain, and in the areas where I shoot, the carrion-eaters (buzzards, coyotes, crows, magpies, etc.) will reach that squirrel or jackrabbit before my shooting session is finished, and I do not discourage them or interfere with their service.
-Further, a well designed bullet appropriate for small, thin-skinned animals will not likely leave much to retrieve.
-The Hornady SX and V-Max, Sierra Blitz, and Speer TNT bullets, among others, create a pronounced impact and hydrostatic shock that may produce a “red mist” when striking the varmint, an indication that the creature expired immediately, like a lightning strike or a candle blown out with a powerful jet of air.
+Small game normally lives at the bottom of the food chain, and in the areas where I shoot, the carrion-eaters (buzzards, coyotes, crows, magpies, etc.) will reach that squirrel or jackrabbit before my shooting session is finished, and I do not discourage them or interfere with their service.
+Further, a well-designed bullet appropriate for small, thin-skinned animals will not likely leave much to retrieve.
+The Hornady SX and V-Max, Sierra Blitz, and Speer TNT bullets, among others, create a pronounced impact and hydrostatic shock that may produce a “red mist” when striking the varmint, an indication that the creature expired immediately, like a lightning strike or a candle blown out with a powerful breath of air.